hhp94/slideimp/README.md

 # of the same person/sample).
 Disable fall back imputation with `post_imp = FALSE`
 imputed_by_col <- knn_imp(obj, cores = 4, k = 10, post_imp = FALSE)
 # Step 2: Then if values are still missing, impute by rows. (impute the same features
-# using the values of the same person).
+# using values from OTHER people/samples).
 imputed_by_row <- knn_imp(t(imputed_by_col[[1]]), cores = 4, k = 10, post_imp = FALSE)
 # Step 3: Lastly, impute by column mean for any remaining missing.
 imputed_mean <- mean_impute_col(t(imputed_by_row[[1]]))